ivan95603/demo-project-1/README.md

 - Acquire RPI 3 (If you are using any other SBC (Non RPI variants) you will need to recompile Device Tree).
 - Assemble the device.
 - Flash the board with the newest Raspbian image.
 Wayland works ok so it is not limited to X.Org.
 - Follow https://www.waveshare.com/wiki/5inch_HDMI_LCD manual for the touch screen support.
-Display by itself works out of the box or do the
+Display by itself works out of the box or do the following sub-steps:
     1. Download the [waveshare-ads7846.dtbo](https://files.waveshare.com/wiki/10.1inch%20HDMI%20LCD/waveshare-ads7846.dtbo) file.
 Copy this file to the overlays directory (/boot/overlays/).
     2. Add the following text into /boot/config.txt and reboot:
         ```bash